 - 1.5% cash back on all purchases up to $1,500

-This card doesn’t offer features quite as good as the first two, but it is a little more flexible in approving people starting out with lower credit scores.
+This card doesn’t offer features quite as good as the first two, but it is a little more flexible in approving people starting out with a lower score and looking for a credit score increase.
 It even has the same rewards benefits as the Cash Magnet card.

-- Approval likely even with credit scores on the lower end of the 600s
+- Approval is likely even with credit scores on the lower end of the 600s

 - $39 annual fee